Greenbelt Land

 Get a Feasibility study

-It is essential to have a feasibility study undertaken at an early stage to explore development potential against planning policy and permitted development rights, as it is site by site dependent.
-Sometimes such a feasibility study will establish a route to gaining the ultimate planning permission through the submission of a couple of planning applications.
-Sometimes just one planning application is not enough
+It is essential to have a feasibility study undertaken at an early stage, this will explore development potential against planning policy and permitted development rights, as it is site by site dependent.
+Sometimes such a feasibility study will establish a route to gaining the ultimate planning permission, through the submission of a couple of planning applications, often just one planning application is not enough

 What is Paragraph 80?